-If one of your New Year’s resolutions is to live more sustainably and be more eco-friendly this year, that’s fantastic!
-If you’re also starting to make travel plans for 2020, you can stick to your resolutions and still have amazing adventures around the globe.
+If one of your goals is to live more sustainably and be more eco-friendly this year, that’s fantastic!
 Since I just moved to Hawaii, I’m looking forward to settling into my new home and enjoying all that the islands have to offer.
 I’m not planning on doing too much international travel this year, so I’ll be reducing my footprint significantly by just exploring Oahu and the other Hawaiian Islands.

-Here are ten great ways to be a more environmentally responsible traveler in 2020.
+Here are my tips for how to be a more environmentally responsible traveler.

 Carefully Consider Your Destination